 EXECUTIVE COMPENSATION

-During the period from our inception to June 30, 2018, the end of our most recently completed fiscal year, we did not pay any compensation to our executive officers.
-However, certain of our executive officers commenced receiving compensation from us during our fiscal year ending June 30, 2019.
+During the period from our inception to June 30, 2018, we did not pay any compensation to our executive officers.
+Since the fiscal year ending June 30, 2019, certain of our executive officers commenced receiving compensation from us.